kyleboas/tacticsjournal.com/research/research.md

     New ideas show up first in niche places.
 A pressing tweak mentioned in a German podcast.
 A positional pattern on a Portuguese blog.
 A quote a manager drops in a press conference before anyone writes about the concept.
   </p>
   <p>
-    By the time major outlets cover it, the edge is gone.
-No one can read everything, in every language.
+    By the time it reaches your feed, the edge is gone.
+No one can read everything, in every language
   </p>
 </div>

 <!-- WHAT THIS IS -->
 <div class="r-section r-section--no-bottom-padding">
-  <div class="r-section-label">Automated daily research reports</div>
+  <div class="r-section-label">Daily research reports</div>
   <p>
-    Tactics Journal research monitors more football content than any person could, across leagues, languages, and cultures, and autonomously writes reports on what it finds.
+    The next big tactical trend in football is happening now, in a language you don’t speak or a league you don’t follow.
+Tactics Journal research tracks 200+ international sources hourly, spots it first, in any language, and delivers a daily report.
   </p>
 </div>